 Please note, our webpage can be translated to Español, Tiếng Việt, 中文, Soomaali, العربية, አማርኛ, Français, and 126 other languages using the Google Translate™ tool on the top right of our webpage.

-The Colorado Startup Loan Fund provides loans and small grants to Colorado entrepreneurs and small business owners needing capital to start, restart, or restructure a business, and those who are not able to obtain a loan from traditional lenders.
+The Colorado Startup Loan Fund provides loan capital to mission-based lenders to provide loans to Colorado entrepreneurs and small business owners needing capital to start, restart, or restructure a business, and those who are not able to obtain a loan from traditional lenders.
 This is a revolving loan fund, meaning the dollars will be used to continue supporting new entrepreneurs as loans are repaid.

 The fund will focus on:

-- entrepreneurs who experienced financial losses or other impacts from the COVID-19 pandemic that may inhibit their obtaining capital through traditional sources
+- loan opportunities for existing businesses who experienced financial losses or other impacts from the COVID-19 pandemic that may inhibit their obtaining capital through traditional sources

 We are partnering with mission driven non-profit lenders and community development financial institutions (CDFIs) to administer the program.
-The benefit of working with these organizations is that they:
+The benefit of working with these mission-based lenders is that they:

-- often provide credit where normal bank underwriting and loan size limitations prevent traditional lenders from making loans
+- often provide loans where traditional lender underwriting and loan size limitations prevent them from making loans

-- have more flexible repayment and restructuring options
+- often have more flexible repayment and debt restructuring options

 - support the economic advancement of populations and businesses that have lacked access to more traditional sources of capital